Yusra (archaeologist): Later life and legacy

-Yusra shared with Hawkes her ambition to study at Newnham College, Cambridge, where Garrod was a fellow, but this did not come to pass.
-It is not known what became of her after the Mount Carmel excavations ended; both Izjim and Jaba' were depopulated during the 1948 Arab–Israeli War, frustrating attempts to trace her.
-What little is known of her life is from the diaries of Kitson Clark and recollections of Hawkes, as well as papers of Garrod's that were rediscovered by researcher Pamela Jane Smith in 1996.
+Yusra shared with Hawkes, her ambition to study at Newnham College, Cambridge, where Garrod was a fellow, but this did not come to pass.
+It is not known what became of her once the excavations at Mount Carmel ended; both Izjim and Jaba' were depopulated during the 1948 Arab–Israeli War, frustrating attempts to trace her.
+What little is known of her life comes from the diaries of Mary Kitson Clark and the recollections of Hawkes, as well as papers of Garrod's that were rediscovered by researcher Pamela Jane Smith in 1996.

 Yusra's discovery of Tabun 1 made a lasting contribution to science.
-Her story has been discussed as an example of a woman whose contribution to early archaeology went unacknowledged and has been largely forgotten since.
+Her story has been discussed as an example of a woman whose contribution to early archaeology went unacknowledged and largely forgotten since.